 The F1.4 produces an impressive bokeh effect.
 The lens is capable of letting an ample amount of light in with its wide angle.
 The result is perfect clarity even in extremely low-light settings.
 Our personal favorites are the pictures I took in black and white mode.

 For a lot of the customers, the AF appears to have been a bit noisy.
 While I didn’t notice a tremendous amount of noise production while clicking a picture, if I was to take the shots in a completely quiet place like during the wedding vows, it could stand to be a problem sometimes.

 Amazon offers free product support for 90 days from the date of purchase.
 During this period, I could call whenever I run into a problem.

 - Slight AF noise

-This aperture quality makes it good enough for low light photography, though it could certainly be better if Fuji’s 1.4 is anything to go by.
-The colors and contrasts are so vivid and sharp that you won’t need to edit the pictures afterward.
+This aperture quality makes it good enough for low-light photography, though it could certainly be better if Fuji’s 1.4 is anything to go by.
+Nevertheless, the colors and contrasts are so vivid and sharp that you won’t need to edit the pictures afterward.
 Sharp foreground with considerable depth in the background is its signature.

 Compared to F 1.4, this is a bit cheaper.
 However, most people who are into Fuji don’t particularly care about the price.

 - Well balanced body

 - Low light performance while good, isn’t fantastic